abhilekhborah/Detonate/README.md

-# Repository for "DETONATE - A Benchmark for Text-to-Image Alignment and Kernelized Direct Preference Optimization (AAAI 2026 (AI Alignment Track, ORAL)"
+# Repository for "DETONATE - A Benchmark for Text-to-Image Alignment and Kernelized Direct Preference Optimization - AAAI 2026 (AI Alignment Track, ORAL)"

 This repository contains implementation of methods and metrics introduced in the paper titled "DETONATE - A Benchmark for Text-to-Image Alignment and Kernelized Direct Preference Optimization"